ietf/id-guidelines/README.md

 ## Internet-Draft Names

-Internet-Draft names appear inside the I-D, and are used as components of filenames for the various formats the I-D may appear in.
-The characters that may appear in an I-D name are restricted:
+The characters that may appear in an I-D name is restricted:

 * [ ] Ensure that the I-D name consists only of
   * the lowercase letters `a-z`,
   * the digits `0-9`,
   * or hyphens (`-`).

-The name of an I-D consists of several components, separated by a hyphen.
-No empty components are allowed.
-That is, consecutive hyphens may not appear in an I-D name.
+Internet-Draft names have one of the following two formats:

+    draft-{SOURCE}-{WGNAME}-{SHORT-DOC-TITLE}-{VV}

+    draft-{AUTHOR-NAME}-{SHORT-DOC-TITLE}-{VV}

+All components are required, and are separate by a hyphen.
+Text in curly-braces, such as `{WGNAME}` represents an identifier.

 The first component identifies the I-D as a draft (as opposed to other document types, such as a charter or a review).

 * [ ] Verify that the I-D name begins with `draft-`.

-The second component identifies the source of an I-D. If an I-D has been adopted into any stream other than the Independent Submission Stream, this component will identify the stream.
+The second component, `{WGNAME}`, identifies the source of an I-D. If an I-D has been adopted into any stream other than the Independent Submission Stream, this component will identify the stream.